bloomtime/bloom-sql-js/README.md

 I am an __overly simple__ library to make it a bit easier to build simple SQL statements for [node-postgres](https://github.com/brianc/node-postgres/) (affectionaly known as `pg`).
 I generate the `{ text: '...', values: [] }` objects that you typically pass to `client.query(...)`.

 It gets tedious matching up `$1, $2` etc. and building the right kind of values array.
-My functions help you do this and get the place-holder numbers right, even for `UPDATE/SET/WHERE` and for `WHERE IN` clauses which require a flattened array of arguments.
+My functions help you do this and get the place-holder numbers right, even for `UPDATE/SET/WHERE` and for `WHERE IN` clauses and Postgres `ARRAY[]` values which require a flattened array of arguments.

 I have some tests written in Mocha.
 Of course I could use more!